 There is an outpatient drop-in service at The Christie on Tuesday and Thursday from 4:00pm.
-Contact directly by calling 0161 446 8236 or 0161 918 7175.
+Contact complementary therapy directly by calling 0161 446 8236.
+For smoking cessation - telephone 0161 956 1215 or 07392 278408

 Maggie's centre

 The centre provides a full programme of practical and emotional support, including psychological support, benefits advice, nutrition and head care workshops, relaxation and stress management.
 Maggie's Manchester is directly across from The Christie on Kinnaird Road.
 Contact Maggie's on 0161 641 4848 or email manchester@maggiescentres.org